The Government and Mesothelioma Research

 Independent studies have found a significant mismatch in cancer funding through the NCI and other sources.
 Some types of cancer are funded much higher than their burden on health and healthcare costs.

-For instance, breast cancer and prostate cancer receive a huge portion of the budget while others are underfunded even though they have relatively high burdens.
-This is likely due to greater awareness for those cancers with higher funding.[2]
+For instance, breast cancer and prostate cancer receive a huge portion of the budget, while others are underfunded even though they have relatively high burdens.
+This is due to greater awareness and fundraising.[2]

 Department of Defense Funding

 The National Institutes of Health and NCI are not the only government funding sources for cancer and mesothelioma research.
-The Department of Defense (DoD) gets involved in medical research when it pertains to military members.
+The Department of Defense (DoD) also gets involved in medical research involving military members.

 A significant percentage of diagnoses of mesothelioma are U.S. military veterans.
 Veterans who served in the U.S. Navy, in particular, were put at serious risk of being exposed to asbestos and of developing mesothelioma.

 In 2008, the DoD-funded PRCRP awarded its first grant to a mesothelioma researcher.
-The following year PRCRP awarded four more grants, with two of them going to mesothelioma research.
+The following year, PRCRP awarded four more grants, two of which went to mesothelioma research.

 Increases and new sources of funding like this come directly from people advocating for it.
 More awareness of mesothelioma and how it affects people, including veterans, helps increase government research funding directly.